JraHike76/beautiful-jekyll/_posts/2020-05-28-yellowstone-visitors.md

+---
+layout: post
-# **Yellowstone National Park: 40 years of increased visitation**
+title: Yellowstone National Park: 40 years of increased visitation
-## A brief synopsis of when guests visit and the increase in interest explained
+subtitle: A brief synopsis of when guests visit and the increase in interest explained
+tags: [data science, data science student]
 ---

 ## Introduction